ashish-kp/Boids_Boi/README.md

 To do:
 - Reduce complexity as the distance function is called almost 4*(number of boids)^2 times.
 - Maybe attach an invisible sphere with a collider so that the computation load is reduced.
+- Also in Glowscript, to learn very basic raycasting or any form of collision detection to detect collisions and reduce complexity.

 The same simulation using VPython [here](https://www.glowscript.org/#/user/p.b.ashish786/folder/MyPrograms/program/boids).
+Also added predator boids to it, from which the other boids move away from.
+The predators don't chase the boids, they just move like regular boids.

 It seems to be much more faster in VPython.